UNT-RITS/Tutorials/README.md

 This is a tutorial on using Python on Talon3.
 If you have never used Python on a HPC resource before, or if you never used Python at all, this is for you!

+If you would like a smooth transition, you need to follow the materials in a sequential order.

 Content:

 #### [More about IDE & Editors for Python](https://github.com/UNT-RITS/Tutorials/blob/master/Basic_Python/more_about_IDEs_Editors.md#more-about-ides-and-code-editors-for-python).
 What we cover: